 This past weekend I gave an invited talk as part of a panel ‘Multilingual Communities in Ethnographic Perspectives’.
 This panel was part of a series of Literacy Talks organized by the New Literacy Studies Forum/Kajian Literasi Baru.
 Also presenting was my former advisee Dr. Artanti Sari, who gave a wonderful presentation grounded in her dissertation research with Indonesian-Muslim families who migrated to the US and used online digital telecommunication technology to socialize their children into languages, literacy, and religion.

 A new publication based on my research with Monique Mills (U of Houston) is out!
 Perceptions of Black Children’s Narrative Language: A Mixed-Methods Study reports on our mixed-methods study, which addressed two aims.
 First, we examine the impact of language variation on the ratings of children’s narrative language.
 Second, we identify participants’ ideologies related to narrative language and language variation.
 The article is part of a special issue of Language, Speech, and Hearing Services in Schools, Serving African American English Speakers in Schools Through Interprofessional Education & Practice.
 You can listen to guest editor Monique Mills talk about the issue and the development of strategies for speakers of African American English.

-The edited volume Navigating Languages, Literacies and Identities: Religion in Young Lives has come out!
-Edited by Vally Lytra, Dinah Volk, and Eve Gregory, the volume showcases innovative research at the interface of religion and multilingualism, with an analytical focus on religion in children and adolescents’ everyday lives and experiences.
-I have a chapter on my research in northern Cameroon and Central Ohio.
+The paperback version of Navigating Languages, Literacies and Identities: Religion in Young Lives is now available.
+The edited volume, which was first published in 2016, showcases research at the interface of religion and multilingualism, offering an analytical focus on religion in children and adolescents’ everyday lives and experiences.
+My chapter in it, ‘Moving across languages, literacies and schooling traditions’, is based on my work in northern Cameroon and Central Ohio.